osate/osate2/analyses/org.osate.analysis.flows/help/markdown/latency.md

       order of partition A or partition B.
 - **For worst-case processing time use**: Users can choose between deadline and worst-case compute execution time as worst case processing time.
 For best case we always use compute execution time.
+This setting is only relevant when no response time is available.
     - **Deadline (DL)**: Deadline represents the worst-case completion time assuming the tasks are schedulable.
     - **Maximum compute execution time (ET)**: Maximum compute execution time